Update: I’ve migrated away from bluehost to SiteGround. I don’t recommend you to use bluehost anymore.

 This was one of my Goals for 2018, so I can consider this one done 🙂

 Today, WordPress is easy to set up and many hosting providers have automated installation mode.
+This should very easy to do whatever computer skills you have.
+I think that WordPress is the most easy of the content system today.
 As for my hosting plan, I decided to go with bluehost.

 Why ?
 There are several reasons why I choose bluehost over other hosting providers.
 First, it’s cheap 🙂 You can host your website for as low as 3.95 USD per month.
 Moreover, they offer you the domain your choice, that is also a small benefit. bluehost is an official partner of WordPress.
 Their WordPress support is very good.
 They also have tutorials for WordPress on bluehost.
 This makes it a very good candidate for hosting WordPress sites.
 Many bloggers recommend them, including some finance bloggers that I follow 🙂